Amy Leslie: Personal life

 While playing Fiametta in La mascotte she was married to Harry Brown, an opera singer, who abandoned her.
 Their son, Francis Albert, died of diphtheria in 1889.
 After obtaining a divorce from Brown, Leslie was the mistress of Stephen Crane and lived with him in New York in a house at 121 West 27th Street.
-In 1901, the 46-year-old Leslie married 17-year-old Frank Buck, who was at the time a captain of bellboys at the Virginia Hotel in Chicago, where she was living.
+In 1901, the 46-year-old Leslie married 17-year-old Frank Buck, who was at the time a captain of bellboys at the Virginia Hotel in Chicago who was 29 years her junior, where she was living.
 Buck described her as "a small woman, plump, with keenly intelligent eyes, the most beautifully white teeth I have ever seen and a red, laughing mouth", adding that she was "always good-natured".
 In 1913 Leslie and Buck divorced.

 Final days

 Suffering from diffuse arteriosclerosis and a brain tumor, Leslie died in her home in Chicago's Parkway Hotel.
 Her remains were cremated.